 Mai is a farmer and co-director of Minnow, an organization focused on land tenure for farmers of color.
 Mai applies their background in climate research and Buddhist farming to cultivate regionally-adapted heritage grains and Vietnamese seed crops.
 They also engage in political organizing that centers farmers and farm workers, builds economic democracy, and advances racial justice in the food system.
 In 2017, Mai helped pass the Farmer Equity Act.
 Find Mai on Instagram.

-Jennifer Nguyen Moore, Minnesota Pollution Control Agency, St. Paul, Minnesota
+Jennifer Nguyen Moore, Environmental Justice Activist, St. Paul, Minnesota

-Jennifer is a recycling administrator for the Minnesota Pollution Control Agency and a local organizer.
-She focuses on building community around environmental justice, health equity, quality of life, and access to public services.
+Jennifer is a local organizer who focuses on building community around environmental justice, health equity, quality of life, and access to public services.
 Find Jennifer on LinkedIn.

 Christine Nieves, Emerge PR, Humacao, Puerto Rico

 Christine is the co-founder and executive director of Emerge Puerto Rico, a social enterprise decolonizing climate change leadership resources and experiences.
 Christine’s work is focused on human consciousness, cognition, evolution, and adaptation to extreme environmental disruptions.
 She also co-founded Proyecto Apoyo Mutuo Mariana, a mutual-aid disaster relief effort.
 Find Christine on Twitter.